TPCL: Task Progressive Curriculum Learning for Robust Visual Question Answering: Introduction

-A key distinction between our work and the previous \update{CL works \cite{lao2021superficial, askarian2021curriculum}} is that the atomic component of our curriculum is not the sample but the task (i.e., a group of semantically related samples).
-VQA can be rendered as a multi-task learning (MTL) problem in which each task corresponds to a single question type.
+We observe that many existing works ignore the linguistic difficulty associated with different question types.
+Most current debiasing approaches focus on identifying biased samples or augmenting the dataset, without considering the varying importance or complexity levels of training questions.
+For instance, in child language acquisition, Wh- questions are generally easier to comprehend and process compared to binary (yes/no) questions — an insight that remains largely unaddressed in VQA training strategies \cite{moradlou2018wh, moradlou2016young}.
+To address this issue, we render the VQA problem as a multi-task learning (MTL) problem in which each task corresponds to a single question type.
 For example, all questions beginning with ``How many...?'' bear some semantic relatedness and can be grouped into a single smaller task.
 In light of this vision, we explore MTL solutions in VQA.
 One category demonstrated that \textbf{learning the tasks sequentially in an order determined by a curriculum} \cite{pentina2015curriculum} is superior to \textbf{learning all the tasks simultaneously}.
 This builds on the established principle that models are more transferable between closely related tasks \cite{pentina2015curriculum, standley2020tasks}.
 Such task-based curriculum learning was employed in a number of applications \cite{pentina2015curriculum, guo2018dynamic}.

+Moreover, we conducted a pilot study to investigate the impact of different linguistic tasks ordering on the model performance compared to conventional training, Figure \ref{fig:order_effect}.
+For example, Order 1 is (binary, other, number, Wh-) questions, see appendix for other orders.

+This analysis suggests that instead of randomly sampling the training data, grouping the semantically related samples and processing them in a structured order improves the model's generalisation ability.
+Motivated by these findings, we introduce Task Progressive Curriculum Learning (TPCL), a novel training strategy that rendered the VQA task into a multi-task learning problem to improve the model generalisation.
 Surprisingly, this was not investigated in the VQA domain, and we took the first attempt.
-Technically, we decompose the challenging VQA learning problem into smaller sub-problems (each constrained to one question type with a smaller label space).
-Then, we train the model on sequences of tasks in each iteration.
-The sequences are judiciously sampled in each iteration such that they are progressively less challenging as shown in Figure. \ref{fig:signature}.
+Specifically, TPCL splits the challenging VQA learning problem into smaller sub-problems (each constrained to semantically related samples).
+Then, it trains the model sequentially on sequences of tasks in each iteration.
+The sequences are judiciously sampled in each iteration such that they are progressively less challenging.
+TPCL leverages sequential multi-task learning that established the principle that models are more transferable between closely related tasks and superior to learning all the tasks simultaneously \cite{pentina2015curriculum, standley2020tasks}.